I am an associate professor at the Center for Business Innovation, which is based at the

 Department of Technology Management and Economics at

 Chalmers University of Technology.
-I am also work 20% as an adjunct associate professor (Professor II) at the University of Oslo’s Centre for Entrepreneurship.
+I am also an adjunct associate professor (Professor II) at the University of Oslo’s Centre for Entrepreneurship.

 Besides teaching two courses (Creating New Business and Strategic Management of Innovation and Technology), I spend much of my time on an action research project, funded by Almi, that seeks to develop and evaluate practically useful tools and processes for startups.
 I am also an advisor to several startups.
 I am also managing a Vinnova funded project that helps research groups identify scalable business models based on their research findings.